lestece/BIM-Dance-Studio/TESTING.md

 2) ## CODE VALIDATION

-All HTML and CSS code for BIM Dance Studio website has been passed through the W3C validators.
+All HTML for BIM Dance Studio website passes through the [W3C HTML validator](https://validator.w3.org/) with no errors or warnings.

 - ### W3C HTML VALIDATION RESULTS